jackyzha0/jackyzha0.github.io/content/posts/context-collapse.md

 In some ways, this is Newton's First Law but applied to behaviour: if you do something one way, you are likely to keep doing things in that way unless encouraged to do otherwise.

 ### Individuals tend to conform to [group norms](thoughts/social%20contracts.md)
-In 1951, Solomon Asch conducted [an experiment](https://en.wikipedia.org/wiki/Asch_conformity_experiments) to investigate the extent of which social pressures can affect a person's behaviour.
+In 1951, Solomon Asch conducted [[thoughts/Asch conformity experiments|an experiment]] to investigate the extent of which social pressures can affect a person's behaviour.
 In this experiment, he asked, "Which line is the longest out of the three given?".
 In an individual setting, 99% of people answered correctly.
 However, when put in a room of actors instructed to answer incorrectly, nearly 75% of all participants gave at least one incorrect answer throughout 12 trials.

 People conform for two main reasons:
 1. They want to fit in with the [group](/thoughts/communities) **(normative influence)**